catherineisonline/frontend-mentor-challenge-solutions/README.md

 - Desktop-first workflow

 ## What I learned
 Very easy project for someone who recently stepped in the world of development!
+The only issue I had was the height of flex container as it looked different in Safari.
+So I changed approach a little bit - that's why I had many changes in this simple project.

 ## Useful resources